MassyB/Wikiexporter/README.md

 docker run -v /tmp:/tmp wikiexporter wikiexport --start-datetime=20201023T01:00:00  --output=/tmp
 ```

-To process data for a date range and save it in any directory and still use the cache (which by default uses /tmp) you have the code below
+To process data for a date range and save it in any directory and still use the cache (which by default uses /tmp)

 ```
 docker run -v /tmp:/tmp -v /tmp:/user/src/app/wikiexport/export_data \
 wikiexporter wikiexport --start-datetime=20201023T01:00:00  --end-datetime=20201023T03:00:00 --output=export_data
 ```

-To save data in S3.
-It the volum is omitted the cache is created every time. because it's in the container (inside /tmp by default)
+To save data in S3 for a date range.
+If the volume is omitted the cache is empty every time because it's in the container (inside /tmp by default)

 ```
 docker run -v /tmp:/tmp -v /tmp:/user/src/app/wikiexport/export_data \
-wikiexporter wikiexport --start-datetime=20201023T01:00:00  --start-datetime=20201023T03:00:00 \
+wikiexporter wikiexport --start-datetime=20201023T01:00:00  --end-datetime=20201023T03:00:00 \
 --output=s3://datadog-bucket-1234/my-directory --aws-access-key-id=my-key-id --aws-secret-access-key=my-secret-key
 ```